-When it comes to creating forms WordPress has lots of great choices.
+When it comes to creating forms, there are a lot of great WordPress form plugins to choose from.
 But not every great option is the right one for every WordPress user.
 If you’re looking for something simple, WPForms might just be what you want.

 WPForms is a form builder that lets you drag and drop fields to build any kind of forms you need.
 It includes several templates to get you started.
 You can place the forms in pages and posts using the shortcodes, and it includes a widget with a dropdown box to select your forms to display.